 Extractables are a common symptom of membrane-sample incompatibility and affect sensitive downstream analytical techniques, such as ultra-high-performance liquid chromatography (UHPLC) and high-performance liquid chromatography (HPLC).
 PTFE, polyvinylidene difluoride (PVDF), and RC are compatible with a wide range of solvents commonly used in HPLC while remaining low in extractables.

-Compatibility tables list material resistance to common solvents, making them useful for quick reference.
+We have compiled compatibility tables listing material resistance to common solvents, making them useful for quick reference.
 Basing filter material selection on compatibility minimizes the likelihood of issues such as slow or ineffective filtration, or sample contamination from extractables, and maximizes filtration efficiency.

 For advice on filter material properties and compatibility, contact Cytiva support.
-Alternatively, use the filter selector tool to identify a suitable filter material for your application.
-To read more about the capabilities of commonly used filter materials, download the principles of filtration guide.
+Alternatively, use the Whatman filter selector to identify a suitable filter material for your application.
+Click to get in touch with a Cytiva representative or to request a sample visit.